tedee-com/tedee-api-doc/docs/source/webhooks/lock-status-changed.rst

 Lock status changed
 ====================================

-Webhook triggers when device status changes (e.g. lock locking/unlocking).
+Webhook triggers when device status changes (e.g. lock was locked/unlocked).
-This webhook triggers only for lock device.
+This webhook is triggered only for lock device.
+Webhooks are not sent for intermediate states: locking, unlocking, pulling.

 Body
 -------------